Siddarthsangavi/Dev-Store/README.md

 # Dev Store

-Dev Store is a VS Code extension that helps you organize and quickly access frequently used commands for different repositories.
-Keep your project-specific commands organized and easily accessible right from VS Code's sidebar.
+Dev Store is your personal command store for VS Code.
+Organize and quickly access frequently used commands per repository.

 ## Features

-- **Repository-based Organization**: Create separate sections for each repository or project
+- Organize commands into sections for better management.
-- **Command Management**: Store, edit, and organize commands within each section
+- Quickly execute commands directly from the command store.
-- **Quick Access**: Run commands directly in the terminal or copy to clipboard
+- Drag and drop commands between sections.
-- **Rich Command Display**: Commands are displayed in a clear, readable format with labels
+- Export and import command configurations.
-- **Terminal Icons**: Add commands as clickable icons directly in the terminal area
+- **New Feature:** Add custom icons to the status bar below the terminal.
+Users can click on these icons to run commands instantly.

 ### Command Organization